codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Combining-tags--IDs-and-classes--continued--c0f8.md

 ### 1) Descendant selector syntax.

-In CSS, if we want to target the descendants, it's pretty simple, just use a space sign : ` `.
+In CSS, if we want to target the descendants, it's pretty simple, just use a space sign.

 So if we want to target the `li` that are descendants of `#header-nav`, we just need to write: